rnag/Mac-Quickstart/README.md

 Feel free to reach out [via email](mailto:me@ritviknag.com).

 You can also [open an issue](https://github.com/rnag/Mac-Quickstart/issues) if there is a feature or suggestion you'd like to see.
-Contributions are likewise welcome.
+Contributions are welcome.